Initial Application for EB-5—Fifth-Preference Employment-Based Immigration

 Generally speaking, the investor and any immediate family that will be accompanying him or her must be qualified to apply for permanent residency in the United States.
 For instance, certain criminal convictions may make a person ineligible for residency in the U.S.—as such, it must be noted, a criminal conviction will not necessarily make an applicant ineligible for immigration.

-The Austin EB-5 immigration attorneys at the William Jang, PLLC, charge the following in attorney’s fees for normal cases that are filed from within the United States with the U.S. Citizenship and Immigration Services (USCIS) (please take a moment to look over this disclaimer), in addition to the filing fees that are currently charged by the USCIS at every stage of the process:
+The Austin EB-5 immigration attorneys at the Law Office of William Jang, PLLC, charge the following in attorney’s fees for normal cases that are filed from within the United States with the U.S. Citizenship and Immigration Services (USCIS) (please take a moment to look over this disclaimer), in addition to the filing fees that are currently charged by the USCIS at every stage of the process:

 - $5,000 in attorney’s fees to cover the immigration petition